DavidPost-1/PyHDFView/README.md

 - ~~Show group and dataset attributes on single-click~~
 - ~~Make items with attributes have a marker icon~~
 - ~~Make tables show up in the table with a single-click~~

+## Licence
+This program has been distributed under the GPL 3.0+ Licence.

 ## Thanks
 Icons - Thanks to https://www.elegantthemes.com for the GPL flat icons